top of page

 • I´m a storyteller

-• I manage multidisciplinary, cultural and creative projects
+• I create and manage multidisciplinary, cultural, and educational projects

 • I´m a film/video producer and director